pytorch/pytorch/docs/source/data.rst

 :class:`~torch.utils.data.DataLoader` is initialized.
 Therefore, data loading may block computing.
-However, this mode may be preferred when resource(s) used for sharing data among processes (e.g., shared memory, file descriptors) is limited.
+However, this mode may be preferred when resource(s) used for sharing data among processes (e.g., shared memory, file descriptors) is limited, or when the entire dataset is small and can be loaded entirely in memory.
 Additionally, single-process loading often shows more readable error traces and thus is useful for debugging.